urielka/shaveet/README.markdown

 Why does it exist?
 ------------------

 In [Binfire](http://www.binfire.com/ "a Online project management software") we needed a way to send realtime updates to connected clients.
 Looking around for solutions we encouter [hookbox](http://hookbox.org/ hookbox) which was almost what we needed but integrated with the application using webhooks and also was written in eventlet while all our infrastrcture is written with gevent.
+Shaveet was written in a way that allows minimal changes in the application code to integrate with it.

 How do I use it?
 ----------------